knative/serving/docs/runtime-contract.md

 - `initialDelaySeconds` set to 0
 - `periodSeconds` set to platform-specific value

-In order to enable scaling in response to load, developers SHOULD NOT set the `initialDelaySeconds` to a value greater than 0, and SHOULD aim to minimize container startup time (aka cold start time).
+In order to enable scaling in response to load, setting `initialDelaySeconds` to a value greater than 0 can be used, while striving to minimize container startup time (aka cold start time).

 ##### Deployment probe